9 eco-friendly, zero-waste, brilliant ideas for ways to use your leftover jack-o'-lanterns after Halloween

 ‘The best thing to do with leftover pumpkins after Halloween is to add them to your compost pile and reduce waste,' says Quinten O'Dea, professional landscaper at Q&A Landscaping, particularly if they have been carved.
 'Pumpkin seeds can be harvested from the guts when making jack-o'-lanterns, which can be dried, and saved for planting next year.'

-Add them to your compost by cutting up pumpkins into small pieces, and putting them directly into your compost bin.
+Compost pumpkins by cutting them up into small pieces, and putting them directly into your compost bin.
 'Make sure to break up the pumpkin to help it break down quicker and spread it around the compost pile,' says Drew Swainston, Homes & Gardens content editor and former professional gardener.
 'Also, if you haven’t already for carving, remove the seeds if you do not want new pumpkins to grow next year.'

 Making compost gives you a nutrient-rich fertilizer for the plants in your yard, so your Halloween decorations can benefit your spring plants.